jmhertlein/reflective/README.md

 # Example

+The most important classes are:

+* net.jmhertlein.abcf.TreeCommandExecutor - a CommandExecutor implementation pre-made for you
+* net.jmhertlein.abcf.CommandDefinition - a marker interface that you'll made an implementation of
+* net.jmhertlein.abcf.CommandMethod - an annotation (one of those @ things above methods) to mark a method as a command

 Suppose we have a simple ticket-handling plugin.
 The CommandDefinition might look like this:

     public class TicketCommandDefinition implements CommandDefinition {